 Self-Cater – On lengthy stays, self-contained accommodation with kitchen facilities becomes important.
 As does a fridge.
 This way, you can store breakfast, meals, snacks, and bottled water.
 Buying your personal supplies from the supermarket can help you save a lot of money eating out.
 Even buying a 6-pack of beer or a bottle of wine and having a drink before you go out can save you lots of money over 3 nights.

 Free Breakfasts – When booking expensive hotels search for the ones who offer breakfast incorporated with the room.
 Then eat a big breakfast so you don’t need a big lunch.
-Also, have picnics, barbeque’s and house parties.
+Also, have picnics, barbeque’s and house parties. erectile dysfunction.
 This also saves a lot precious travel money.

 14. BRING YOUR OWN FOOD

 Always bring your own snacks on plane flights, buses and tours where practical.
 Lengthy car journeys, bus tours and plane trips can leave kids feeling cranky and hungry.
 Pack lots of snacks for yourself as well as your children.
 Don’t assume that you’ll have the ability to stop and purchase snacks on the way.
 Especially at international airport, as they generally double the price of everything because they know you’re a captive audience.
 Airport food is also very rarely healthy.

 Lots of things to see and do in your destination are totally free.
 Visit a street fair, concert, or cultural event.
 Catch an impressive sunset, go for a walk or ride a bike, participate in park activities, go swimming by the pool or lake, trek a mountain.
 All free and massive fun!